kununu/theme/README.md

 All the styles are sass and need to be compiled.

 #Dependencies
-These styles should be used with Bootstap
+These styles should be used with Bootstap and loaded using webpack